fieldtrip/website/tutorial/coregistration_opm.md

     fid_measured.pos(7,:) = headshape.pos(end-1,:);
     fid_measured.pos(8,:) = headshape.pos(end-0,:);
     fid_measured.label = {'A5', 'A6', 'A7', 'A8', 'A1', 'A2', 'A3', 'A4'};

-    %% definition of the corresponding set of source positions, here obtained from the template fieldlinebeta2 helmet load fieldlinebeta2;
+To perform a later comparison, it is convenient to sort them from 1 to 8.

+    [fid_measured.label, indx] = sort(fid_measured.label);
+    fid_measured.pos = fid_measured.pos(indx,:);

+We can explicitly add the fiducials to the data structure that describes the head shape.
+The **[ft_plot_headshape](/reference/ft_plot_headshape)** function will in that case explocitly plot them, including their labels.

+    headshape.fid = fid_measured

+We also have the definition of the OPM sensor locations with the corresponding set of reference points for the FieldLine beta 2 helmet.
+The **[ft_plot_sens](/reference/ft_plot_sens)** function will also plot the reference points or fiducials.

+    load fieldlinebeta2;
     fieldlinebeta2 = ft_convert_units(fieldlinebeta2, 'mm');
     fid_helmet     = fieldlinebeta2.fid;

     %% show the misalignment
-    headshape2     = headshape;
-    headshape2.fid = fid_measured; % replace the original fit, for plotting purposes

     figure
-    ft_plot_headshape(headshape2)
-    ft_plot_axes(headshape2)
+    ft_plot_headshape(headshape)
+    ft_plot_axes(headshape)
     ft_plot_sens(fieldlinebeta2)
     view([102 5]);

 {% include image src="/assets/img/tutorial/coregistration_opm/coreg_polhemus_before.png" width="400" %}
-_Figure: OPM sensor locations are not in register with the Polhemus headshape._
+_Figure: The reference points of the Polhemus measurement are not aligned with those of the OPM helmet._

+We will proceed with **[ft_electroderealign](/reference/ft_electroderealign)**, which was originally implemented to align EEG electrode positions to a head surface.
+As it turns out, it can also be used more general to align two sets of points.

 ### Calculation of the transformation parameters

-The alignment parameters can now be estimated, using the ```template``` method in ```ft_electroderealign```.
-Since we want to express the sensors' coordinates in the head coordinate system, the measured positions will be used as the target.
+The alignment parameters can be estimated using the `template` method in **[ft_electroderealign](/reference/ft_electroderealign)**.
+Since we want to express the OPM sensors' coordinates in the head coordinate system, the Polhemus measured positions will be used as the target.

     %% estimate the alignment parameters
     cfg         = [];